Guide to the Exit Process for Canadian Intended Parents

 3. In extremely rare cases, the DNA test shows you are not genetically related to your child even though your genetic material was used.
 This can be due to mistakes by the clinic during IVF procedures or embryo transfers, or it can be due to faulty DNA test, both of which are extremely rare.
 If you suspect the latter is the case, you may have to re-order a DNA test.

-What to Do In Order To Amend The Birth Certificate
+What to Do In Order To Obtain a Birth Certificate in Your Name(s) Only

-If your parentage is not recognized because the birth certificate doesn’t contain your name, there are several legal procedures that you can undertake with the help of a lawyer specializing in surrogacy cases.
-One is to initiate an Amparo, which is a court action you take in the local court.
+If your name or your partner’s name won’t be listed on your newborn’s birth certificate by default, you can petition the court order the Civil Registry to issue a birth certificate in your name and/or your partner’s name only.
+This process is called the Amparo trial.
 During this process, you prove that you are the legal parent of the child, not the surrogate.
 This is backed by the 2021 Supreme Court decision which ruled that parentage is determined through procreational will, not genetic linkage.
-Successful Amparo will remove your surrogate’s name and put in your and/or your partner’s name onto your child’s birth certificate, formally recognizing you as the legal parent.
+When you successfully obtain an Amparo (a constitutional protection offered by the court), you will obtain a birth certificate for your child that lists only your name and/or your surrogate’s name, without the your surrogate’s name.
+In other words, you are formally recognized as the legal parent of your child.
 If you or your partner is a Canadian, you’ll be able to pass your citizenship to your child.
 Note that this court process takes approximately 1 to 2 months during which you must stay in Mexico.

 Applying for Your Child’s Passport